 - Keep an eye on the discussion to see if the community corrects itself and if (other) users step in to correct the undesirable behavior.

-- If the person or people continue their behavior, contact them via a personal email or message and give them a warning to let them know they will be removed from the community if they continue in this way.
+- If the person or people continue their behavior, contact them via a personal email or message and warn them that they will be removed from the community if they continue in this way.

 - If the person or people involved still continue, block their account and delete the offending content.
 Be sure to make a statement to the general community explaining the situation and your decision.

 What are your experiences with community guidelines and moderation?
-Are there any rules you feel we didn’t include that are absolutely essential to a healthy community?
+Are there any rules that are absolutely essential to a healthy community?
 Let us know in the comments!